rahul-verma/arjuna/docs/gui_abstraction/AppPageSectionObjectModel.md

 ```

 ##### Points to Note
 1. With this modularity, we are no more dependent on Dashboard page for logging out.
-As per the template structure, just like the Gui of WordPress, this method is available in `TopNav` widget which in turn is available to a page which is `WPFullPage` (inherits from it).
+As per the template structure, just like the Gui of WordPress, this method is available in `TopNav` section which in turn is available to a page which is `WPFullPage` (inherits from it).
 2. The test's actual need is the `Settings` page.
 We have changed the test fixture name to `settings`.
 3. In the setup part, we create the WordPress instance as earlier, it now refers to the new class that we created.
 3. `wordpress.launch` launches the web application (opens browser and goes to the `base_url`).
 It returns the `Home` object.
 4. We login with default credentials using `home.login_with_default_creds()` call.
 It returns `Dashboard` object.
-5. We go to settings by using `left_nav` widget of `dashboard`: `dashboard.left_nav.settings`.
+5. We go to settings by using `left_nav` section of `dashboard`: `dashboard.left_nav.settings`.
-5. In the teardown part of fixture, we logout using `top_nav` widget of `settings`: `settings.top_nav.logout`.
+5. In the teardown part of fixture, we logout using `top_nav` section of `settings`: `settings.top_nav.logout`.
 6. In the test, the argument is changed from `dashboard` to `settings`.
 7. `settings.tweak_role_value("editor")` is now  direct call to the settings object.
 8. From test and Gui abstraction perspective, this is the most accurate representation of the Gui as well as the most intuitive version of the test automation code.